Grievances and Appeals

 First Choice may extend the time frame for resolving a grievance or appeal up to fourteen (14) calendar days if you request the extension or First Choice shows (to the satisfaction of the state, upon its request) that additional information is needed and how the delay is in your best interest.
-If First Choice extends the time frame, we will give you written notice of the reason for the delay if the extension was not requested by you.
+If First Choice extends the time frame, we will make reasonable efforts to give you prompt oral notice.
+Within two (2) calendar days, we will give you written notice of the reason for the extension.
+You can file a grievance if you disagree with the decision to extend the time frame for resolving the grievance or appeal.
 You or your authorized representative can request an extension.

 A grievance happens when you are not satisfied with any matter other than an adverse benefit determination.
 Grievances may include, but are not limited to, the quality of care or services provided, and aspects of interpersonal relationships, such as rudeness of a provider or employee, or failure to respect your member rights regardless of whether remedial action is requested.

 A grievance includes your right to dispute an extension of time proposed by First Choice to make an authorization decision.
 A grievance may be filed at any time.
 As state law permits, and with your written consent, a provider or an authorized representative may file a grievance for you.
 A grievance can be filed over the phone by calling Member Services at 1-888-276-2020 or in writing by mailing it to: